cowboysysop/charts/charts/kubeview/README.md

 **TIP**: Use `helm repo update` to update information on available charts in the chart repositories.

+### Upgrading to version 3.0.0

+Some parameters related to image management have been modified:

+- Registry prefix in `image.repository` parameters is now configured in `image.registry`.
+- Parameter `imagePullSecrets` has been renamed `global.imagePullSecrets`.

 ### Upgrading to version 2.0.0

 The chart is no more compatible with Helm 2.